 If you’ve failed to pay child support, the government may take special measures to obtain your child support arrears from you.
-One of these measures is to seize your IRS tax refunds to cover your overdue payments.
+One of these measures is to seize your IRS tax refund to cover your overdue payments.

 However, missing one or two child support payments does not necessarily mean that the IRS will seize your tax refunds.
 Read on to learn the answer to “Will the IRS take my refund for child support?”
 Then contact our team at Levy & Associates to receive tailored tax assistance.